info@hwscenter.com

 Treatment Options:

-Treatment for migraine without aura includes both acute (symptom relief) and preventive therapies.
+Treatment includes both acute (symptom relief) and preventive therapies.

 Medications